gradio-app/gradio/guides/generate_punks_with_gan.md

 ## GANs: a very brief introduction

 Originally proposed in [Goodfellow et al. 2014](https://arxiv.org/abs/1406.2661), GANs are made up of neural networks which compete with the intention of outsmarting each other.
-One network, known as the *generator* is responsible for generating images.
+One network, known as the *generator*, is responsible for generating images.
 The other network, the *discriminator*, receives an image at a time from the generator along with a **real** image from the training data set.
 The discriminator then has to guess: which image is the fake?

 The generator is constantly training to create images which are trickier for the discriminator to identify, while the discriminator raises the bar for the generator every time it correctly detects a fake.
 As the networks engage in this competitive (*adversarial!*) relationship, the images that get generated improve to the point where they become indistinguishable to human eyes!